argoproj/argo-workflows/docs/executor_swagger.md

 ### <span id="artifact-g-c"></span> ArtifactGC

-> and also used for individual Artifacts to override that as needed
+> ArtifactGC describes how to delete artifacts from completed Workflows - this is embedded into the WorkflowLevelArtifactGC, and also used for individual Artifacts to override that as needed